ataboo/BoilermakerReporter/README.md

 Feelfree to mail bmtoolbox@gmail.com with any comments or suggestions.

-## Changes:

-### V 1.01:
+### Changes:
+#### V 1.01 (2/19/15):
--Fixed PDF templates that made Adobe Reader for Android crash -Made ActionBar spinner update on file load of other type
+- Fixed PDF templates that made Adobe Reader for Android crash
+- Made ActionBar spinner update on file load of other type

-### V 1.01:
+#### V 1.0 (2/19/15):
--Innitial release
+- Innitial release

-## Notes:
+### Notes:
--Form fields won't show up on Android Google Drive's PDF Viewer so I'd suggest Adobe Reader
+- Form fields won't show up on Android Google Drive's PDF Viewer so I'd suggest Adobe Reader